 04. Adding nofollow links in Showit is so frickin’ easy, you can do it whenever you need to now!

 Learned a lot and want more?
-Get SEO tips and tricks (and other good stuff) delivered straight to your inbox once a month with my newsletter The Conscious Current!
-You’ll never get spam and you can always unsubscribe if it’s no longer your jam – give it a try and sign up here!
+Get quick tips and tricks (and other good stuff) delivered straight to your inbox once a week with the Solo Pursuits newsletter!
+You’ll never get spam and you can always unsubscribe if it’s no longer your jam – give it a try and sign up here.